Monaco: Personal Taxation

 Inheritance and Gift Taxes

-Inheritance and gift taxes are only payable by residents on assets situated in Monaco and do not apply to assets located outside the jurisdiction.
+Inheritance and gift taxes are only payable by residents on assets situated in Monaco and do not apply to assets based outside the jurisdiction.
 The tax payable arises on a transfer made at the time of a person's death or on a transfer made by way of inter vivos gift.

 Gifts located within Monaco which are left to charitable institutions or to the nation are exempt from this tax whether the transfer occurs on death or inter vivos.